Compliance Guides

 What Is the ADA?

-The Americans with Disabilities Act (ADA) is a landmark civil rights law that prohibits discrimination against individuals with disabilities in all areas of public life.
-It gives millions of individuals with disabilities equal access to all public and private places, from employment to government, telecommunications, and businesses.
+The Americans with Disabilities Act (ADA) is a landmark civil rights law that prohibits discrimination against people with disabilities.

 Who Needs to Be Compliant?